RuberDuck9/cp-windows/README.md

   - be careful with the bad files remover
       - it can delete stuff that you dont want to delete just yet
   - Installing git is required if you are doing everything in a tty
+  - Also careful of chainging the users passwords...XD